Conference 2000

 Abstract:

-Douglas (Mick) Field will share his personal and professional involvement with the development of the Dunedin Chinese Garden.
-This should be of great interest to the local public, members of the RNZIH and the New Zealand Gardens Trust, and also those people visiting Dunedin and Cromwell for the NZGT Conference on the weekend of the 24th April.
+Douglas (Mick) Field shared his personal and professional involvement with the development of the Dunedin Chinese Garden.
+This was of great interest to the local public, members of the RNZIH and the New Zealand Gardens Trust, and also those people who visited Dunedin and Cromwell for the NZGT Conference on the weekend of the 24th April.

-Some previous Banks Lectures have focused on the more scientific and technical facets of botany and horticulture so, with more of a “garden” emphasis, Mick Field will share with us the story of how the Chinese Garden was conceived and brought to completion as a special exercise of achievement in all the fields of politics, plants, people and of course his own expertise.
-This insight into a specialised area of landscape garden design will certainly provide some inspiration and also better understanding of what has been created in Dunedin.
+Some previous Banks Lectures have focused on the more scientific and technical facets of botany and horticulture so, with more of a “garden” emphasis, Mick Field shared the story of how the Chinese Garden was conceived and brought to completion as a special exercise of achievement in all the fields of politics, plants, people and of course his own expertise.
+This insight into a specialised area of landscape garden design provided some inspiration and also better understanding of what has been created in Dunedin.

 Biography:

-Douglas Field, who will deliver the 2009 RNZIH Banks Memorial Lecture, has a long and varied career in the world of horticulture.
+Douglas Field, who delivered the 2009 RNZIH Banks Memorial Lecture, has a long and varied career in the world of horticulture.

 Having completed an apprenticeship at Christchurch Botanic Gardens in the early 1950s, Douglas went on to study for a National Diploma in Horticulture before going to England where he continued his horticultural studies at Wisely and Lower Basildon.